developersCradle/java-web-dev-soap-rest-api/Section 03/README.md

 <img src="restFullAppllication.JPG" alt="alt text" width="500"/>

-- Just beccause you add HTTP and JSOn together, you dont nesseseray have RESTful architecture.
+- Just because you add HTTP and JSON together, you don't necessarily have RESTful architecture.
     - It can be **REST like** or **RESTish**

 - What makes Architecture RESTful?